saurabhdaware/react-india-workshop-2025/README.md

 - Talk
 - Talk with Demos that you can play around
 - Hands on Workshop where we build AI tools for a design system

+## Branches

+- `main`: app and design-system in place
+- `cursor-rules`: cursor rules for building knowledgebase (along with built knowledgebases for components)
+- `mcp`: MCP server that fetches and returns this knowledgebase to the AI agent
+- `ai-agent`: AI agent that uses MCP tools along with gemini model